1 Part Course |

 • Impact on other aspects of the loan

-• What the position on Equity cures
+• What is the position on Equity cures

 • Are EBITDA cures allowed

-Intercreditor considerations
+Intercreditor Considerations

 • Concerns of the Super Senior Lenders (SSL)